History of Ladies Circle

 LCI is present on 5 continents, creating the chance of international encounters and exchange.
 You can participate in Annual General Meeting’s held in other countries and Circlers shouldn't fear language barrier, as the official language of LCI is “bad English"!
 LCI is divided into five regions:

 - NORDIC: Northern Europe and America

 - SOUTHERN: Southern Europe and Mediterranean

 - APAC: Asia Pacific

-- Ladies Circle for you women between 18 and 45 years old
+- Ladies Circle for women between 18 and 45 years old

-- Round Table International for young man between 18 and 45 years old
+- Round Table for young men between 18 and 45 years old

-- Tangent Club International gathers former Circlers and is composed by women of at least 42 years old
+- Tangent Club for former Circlers and is composed by women of at least 42 years old

-- Agora Club International gathers former Circlers and is composed by women of at least 42 years old but they do accept non-former Circlers within their members
+- Agora Club for former Circlers and is composed by women of at least 42 years old but they do accept non-former Circlers within their members